-Primary Service Delivery Methods and Systems
+❖ Primary Service Delivery Methods and Systems

-DDSN provides services to the majority of eligible individuals in their home communities, through contracts with local service-provider agencies, both public and private.
-Most of these agencies are called Disabilities and Special Needs (DSN) boards, serve every county in South Carolina and are the local, single point of entry into the state's organized disability service delivery system.
-Local DSN boards are created by state statute and county ordinance.
-While they are not local state agencies with state employees, they are public entities, governmental bodies in nature and combine the best aspects of public and private organizations.
-DSN boards provide a consistent level of services statewide; yet encourage local initiative, volunteerism and pride in service delivery.
-Local flavor and community preferences are present, yet services are provided at a consistent level of quality statewide by the local disabilities boards and DDSN's network of qualified private providers.
+DDSN provides services to the majority of eligible individuals in their home communities through contracts with local service provider agencies, both public and private.
+Most of these agencies are called Disabilities and Special Needs (DSN) boards and serve every county locally in South Carolina.
+DSN boards are created by state statute and county ordinance.
+They are not local state agencies with state employees, but are public entities, governmental in nature, and combine the best aspects of public and private organizations.
+DSN boards provide a consistent level of access to services statewide, yet with local initiative and volunteerism.
+While local flavor and community preferences are present, services are provided at a consistent level of quality statewide by DDSN's network of disabilities boards and qualified private providers.